jdittrich/userNeedResearchBook/text/02_prepareTheResearch.md

 When writing the questions, start with the general topics and progress towards more specific ones.
 This is the order that makes sense over the course of a research session.
 Nevertheless, the sequence of questions is just a helpful guess.
 You will usually deviate a little (or a lot) from your cheat sheet.

 I often include a checklist on the top, especially when it comes to legal matters, such as signing a consent form.
-That way, I can check off what I have already done see immediately if I have forgotten anything.
+That way, I can check off what I have already done and immediately see if I have forgotten anything.

 You may be wondering about the “User Code” in the previous example.
 When I do research, I give every participant an identification code that can be used in place of their name (like “User2”).
 Later, when you publish the research, you want to retract all names and other identifying information.
 Such code allows you to identify participants without their names.
 This is useful for maintaining participant privacy.
 If you need to keep the names, you can keep a _separate_ list that matches participant codes and legal names.
 This way, you can revert the codes if necessary.
 An alternative to codes is to ask participants how they would like to appear in the (published) research.